How to Cook Sweet Rice: The Glutinous Sticky Rice

 Add 1½ cups of water and stir in the salt.

-Set the rice cooker according to its manual for white rice cooking.
+Set the rice cooker according to the manual for cooking white rice.

 What to Serve The Sweet Rice With

 Traditionally, Indonesians enjoy steamed sticky rice with grated fresh coconut.
-Some people drizzle brown sugar syrup or sprinkle some sugar granules over the rice to give it a sweet taste.
-Others who prefer savory enjoy the rice along with spicy peanut dipping sauce.
+Some people drizzle brown sugar syrup or sprinkle sugar granules over the rice to add sweetness.
+Others who prefer savory flavors enjoy the rice with a spicy peanut dipping sauce.

 For practical reasons, I use desiccated coconut and serve it with spicy peanut sauce.

-Although there is no set rule for when to serve it, I remember my mom used to make this sticky rice for late afternoon snacks or weekend breakfast.
-Hot steaming Ketan Putih topped with grated coconut and sprinkled with granulated sugar was one of my late dad’s favorites.
+Although there is no set rule for when to serve it, I remember my mom used to make this sticky rice as a late-afternoon snack or a weekend breakfast.
+Hot-steamed Ketan Putih, topped with grated coconut and sprinkled with granulated sugar, was one of my late dad’s favorites.
 So we used to have it quite regularly.

 How to Store and Reheat Ketan Putih